marcelleemendess/ecommerce/README.md

  ## About the App:

 The project is a E-commerce store where you can purchase electronics.
-It's possible to add and remove products to your cart and calculate the amount spent.
+It's possible to ad and remove products to your cart and calculate the amount spent it.

 ## What technologies are involved?